Taimi

-Taimi (/teImi/ TAY-mee) is a dating app that caters to the LGBTQI+ community.
-The network matches its registered users based on their selected preferences and location.
-Originally an online dating service for gay men, by 2022 Taima had become an app for all members of the LGBTQI+ community.
+Taimi (/teImi/ TAY-mee) is a dating and social media application that serves the LGBTQI+ community.
+The network matches its registered users based on their selected identity preferences, relationship goals and geographic location.
 It operates in more than 138 countries, including the US, UK, the Netherlands, Spain, Central and South America, Ukraine, and other European and Asian countries.

-Taimi runs on iOS and Android.
-The mobile app has a free and subscription-based premium version and offers a number of services for communication, including live streaming, chatting, and video calling.
-There is also an active blog that regularly posts articles and news about events of interest to the LGBTQ+ community.

 History

-Taimi was launched in 2017 by Social Impact, Inc. in Las Vegas.
-Its founder, Alex Pasykov, originally called the app "Tame Me," a name that gradually morphed into Taimi.
+Taimi was launched as a dating and social networking application for gay men in 2017 by Social Impact, Inc. in Las Vegas.
+Founders Alex Pasykov, Jake Vygnan and Dmytro Kononov originally called the app "Tame Me," a name that gradually morphed into Taimi.
+Social Impact and Pasykov had previously launched the popular dating site Hily.